MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 When you install Azure DevOps Server, you automatically create a default collection.
 If you need to create another project collection, see [Manage project collections](/azure/devops/server/admin/manage-project-collections).
 ::: moniker-end

 > [!NOTE]
 > This article provides an overview of tasks that require membership in the **Project Collection Administrators** group.
-For information on tasks to be performed by members of a **Project Administrators** group, see [Manage your project](project-admin-tutorial.md).
+For information on tasks performed by members of a **Project Administrators** group, see [Manage your project](project-admin-tutorial.md).

 ## Add users to your organization

 ::: moniker range="azure-devops"
-For large enterprises, the recommended method to manage Azure DevOps users, is to connect Azure DevOps to Microsoft Entra ID and manage user access through security groups defined in Microsoft Entra ID.
-That way, when you add and remove users or groups from Microsoft Entra ID, you automatically add and remove these same users and groups from Azure DevOps.
-You limit the maintenance of managing permissions and user access.
+For large enterprises, connect Azure DevOps to Microsoft Entra ID and use its security groups to control user access.
+This way, you can sync users and groups between Microsoft Entra ID and Azure DevOps, and reduce the overhead of managing permissions and user access.

-For small and large enterprises, you can add users and security groups directly through the web portal **Organization settings>Users** interface.
-All users added to an organization can be added to one or more projects defined for the organization.
+You can add users and security groups to your organization through the web portal **Organization settings > Users** interface, regardless of the size of your enterprise.
+You can also assign these users and groups to one or more projects within your organization.
 ::: moniker-end

 ::: moniker range="< azure-devops"